kagastyaraju/Outages/README.md

 ---

-## Introduction
+## **Introduction**

 Welcome!
 My name is Kaushik Agastyaraju and I recently completed analyis on a dataset of power outages.
 The following will be an explanation of my processes and analysis.

-This project was mean to investigates a dataset of major power outages in the U.S. that took place from January 2000 to July 2016.
+This project was meant to investigate a dataset of major power outages in the U.S. that took place from January 2000 to July 2016.
 These power outages, as defined by the Department of Energy, were included in the dataset if they impacted at least 50,000 customers or caused an unplanned energy demand loss of at least 300 megawatts.
 The dataset includes many features of data including: geographical, climatic, economic, and land-use data about the states affected.
 And by conducting open ended analysis I attempted to uncover a very small subset of the trends buried within this dataset.

 Uplpading and understanding the data was the first step in this process.
 I downloaded the data from Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure, at https://engineering.purdue.edu/LASCI/research-data/outages.